kunstmusik/blue-manual/docs/tutorials/tutorial_first_project.md

+# Your First Project

+by Andrés Cabrera

+(This tutorial was last modified in 2005 and is planned to be revised.)

 This tutorial will explain how to start using blue.
 It assumes a little knowledge of csound, but not too much (If you don't know csound, understanding Dr. Boulanger's toots at